You may also like

 IoT is one of the logistics technology developments that are transforming all aspects of our lives.
 In logistics, expanding IoT is creating more connections between goods, packaging, transportation hubs, and vehicles.
 It facilitates collection of more data that helps in managing assets remotely, predicting risk, ensuring proper cargo handling, and forecasting traffic congestion.

-TMS systems are growing in popularity especially among logistics firms.
-And rightly so given that many technological tools need to be organized and managed in one common center.
-Properly set up and integrated with the right platforms, TMS can manage carriers and optimize routes tracking delivery drivers in real-time, lowering freight expenses, increasing transparency, and improving overall customer satisfaction scores.
+TMS systems are growing in popularity among some logistics firms.
+And rightly so, given that many technological tools need to be organized and managed in one common center.
+Properly set up and integrated with the right platforms, TMS deployments can help you manage carriers and optimize routing and tracking delivery drivers in real-time, lowering freight expenses, increasing transparency, and improving overall customer satisfaction scores.
 Seamless integration between TMS and your last mile technology — making sure all platforms communicate bi-directionally – makes the entire stack more effective.

 Across every industry, digital transformation is occurring faster than expected.
-While many companies were not prepared to make a quick digital transition when the pandemic struck, they nevertheless adopted new logistics technology quickly.
-Those technologies have created two classes of delivery organizations — the ones who are on the technology bus and those who are watching it bear down on them.
+While many companies were not prepared to make a quick digital transition a few years ago, they nevertheless adopted new logistics software solutions quickly.
+Those technologies have created two classes of delivery organizations — the ones who are on the technology bus and those who are watching it bear down on them

 for a weekly blog digest containing growth tips, industry updates, and product announcements!